Candy-O

-Candy-O is the second studio album by American rock band the Cars, released on June 13, 1979 by Elektra Records.
-Produced by Roy Thomas Baker, the album spawned two singles, "Let's Go" (number 14 on the Billboard Hot 100) and "It's All I Can Do" (number 41).
+Candy-O is the second studio album by American new wave band the Cars, released on June 2, 1979, by Elektra Records.

+Produced by Roy Thomas Baker, the album spawned two singles, "Let's Go" and "It's All I Can Do".
 The album outperformed the band's debut, peaking at number three on the US Billboard 200.
 The cover art was done by pin-up artist Alberto Vargas.